thinktandem/thinktandem.io/src/content/articles/drupal8-table-migration.md

 Use Case For This Effort
 -----------------------

 I previously wrote about [handling an upgrade path for modules that don't have a Drupal 8 migration path yet](https://thinktandem.io/blog/2018/07/24/writing-a-custom-drupal-8-module-upgrade-path/).
 That works well when your module has a Drupal 8 entity already setup and good to go.
-Sometimes you just need to move infos from a database table.
+Sometimes you just need to move info from a database table.
 In our case, we need to move the mapped auth data for the [OneAll Social Login](https://www.drupal.org/project/social_login) module.

 OneAll Social Login is used by our client to allow people to login via Facebook and Google.
 The module has two tables in the database in Drupal 7 that store authorization mappings needed to login.
-We need to migrate this infos as it is mapped not only in Drupal but in OneAll Social Login's system.
+We need to migrate this info as it is mapped not only in Drupal but in OneAll Social Login's system.
 Failure to do so would not let users login that already had their accounts mapped.

 Figuring out what to move